Lacrymology/states/redis/doc/metrics.rst

 memory.external_view
 ~~~~~~~~~~~~~~~~~~~~

-Number of bytes that :doc:`/redis/doc/index` allocated as seen by the operating system
+Number of bytes that :doc:`index` allocated as seen by the operating system
 (a.k.a resident set size).

 memory.internal_view
 ~~~~~~~~~~~~~~~~~~~~

-Total number of bytes allocated by :doc:`/redis/doc/index` using its allocator (either standard libc, jemalloc, or an alternative allocator such as `tcmalloc <http://code.google.com/p/google-perftools/>`_.
+Total number of bytes allocated by :doc:`index` using its allocator (either standard libc, jemalloc, or an alternative allocator such as `tcmalloc <http://code.google.com/p/google-perftools/>`_.